terv569/DATA-VISUALIZATION-AND-REPORTING-PROJECT-WORK/README.md

 A scatter plot of PC1 vs. PC2 showed good separation between malignant and benign cases.

 5.1 Cumulative Explained Variance

-A scree plot indicated that ~95% variance was explained by the first 10 components.
+A scatter plot indicated that ~95% variance was explained by the first 10 components.

 6. Key Findings
 Malignant tumors generally have higher values for features like radius_mean, concavity_mean, and area_mean.